 kali van der merwe

-The Latin fabula also refers to a matter, a concern or subject under discussion.
+The Latin fabula refers to a story, a matter, a concern or subject under discussion.
 The word matter originates from the Latin mater (mother) and is the origin of our word material.
-So embedded in the very etymology of the word for the stuff of existence is the feminine and the act of storytelling.
+Embedded in the very etymology of the word for the stuff of existence is the feminine and the act of storytelling.

 Nex means blood of the slain, murder, slaughter, violent death.
 Latin has 27 different words for death and 33 words for kill, which suggests acquaintance with violence but also familiarity with and nuanced exploration of death that we no longer have.

-Now more than ever we are staring into the face of death, a collective potential suicide in extinction by our own hand.
+Now more than ever we are staring, head on, into the lights of death, committing collective suicide.

-If we look close and deep enough we might see our own fate in the cloudy, shrunken eyes and bloody mouths of these beings.
+If we search closely and earnestly enough into our own reckless, negligent behaviour, we might see our fate in the cloudy, shrunken eyes and bloody mouths of these deceased animals.

 all rights reserved © Kali van der Merwe